 When Jan came face-to-face with a mountain gorilla in Rwanda, Africa, the experience changed her life when her guide said there were fewer than 600 mountain gorillas left in the wild.
 She wanted to do something to help, so she decided to create books for children on endangered animals.
 But first she had to become a wildlife photographer so she could tell the animal's stories in pictures as well as words.

 Each book is a true-to-life adventure with stunning photographs of animals in their natural habitats.
 Jan travelled to India to photograph tigers, Uganda for chimpanzees, Borneo for orangutans, China for pandas, Sri Lanka for leopards, Costa Rica for sloths and ten times to Africa for the African animals.
+Her latest book Adventures in the Wild is about her adventures and close encounters with leopards, lions and the animals in the Maasai Mara.
 She was often in danger but her passion was to create ‘real’ books so children could learn about endangered animals.
 The books are full of facts, maps, fun activities and links to interesting websites and free educational videos.
 Suitable for children from 5 to 9 years.

 Jan's author presentations are informative and fun because she talks about her exciting adventures in India, Borneo, Uganda, Sri Lanka, China, Costa Rica and ten times to Africa following wild animals.
 Jan always travels alone, lives in a tent, and each day travels with her guide to photograph animals to tell their story.
 She describes how each True to Life book was created and has a wealth of knowledge to share about the writing process, photography and book production.
 Presentations and storytelling talks suitable for students from 5 to 14 years.